LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 Debug mode overhead
 -------------------

-Code compiled in debug mode runs slower, as expected.
+Code compiled in debug mode runs slower, as expected, when compared with normal or optimized mode.
 The overhead depends on the number of *debug events* generated when running the application.
 A debug event is simply a pass on a call or unification port of the :ref:`procedure box model <debugging_box_model>`.
 These debug events can be intercepted by defined clauses for the :ref:`logtalk::trace_event/2 <logtalk/0::trace_event/2>` and :ref:`logtalk::debug_handler/2 <logtalk/0::debug_handler/2>` multifile predicates.
 With no application (such as a debugger or a port profiler)